KoduGameLab/KoduGameLab.github.io/privacy/index.md

 ## Kodu Game Lab Privacy Statement

-_Last updated: November 2020_
+_Last updated: February 2021_

-Microsoft Kodu Game Lab (“Kodu”) is a visual programming language specifically for creating games.
+Kodu Game Lab (“Kodu”) is a visual programming language specifically for creating games.
 It is designed to be accessible and enjoyable for anyone.
 This privacy statement governs your use of the Kodu websites and software that point to it.

 ### Collection and Use of Your Information
 Kodu does not intentionally collect personal information or contact information from users of Kodu.
 You may visit the Kodu website and download and use the Kodu software without signing in or providing any personal information.